 Correct Installation Is Critical for HVAC Performance

 A National Institute of Standards and Technology survey concluded that even if customers purchase the most energy-efficient heat pump, air conditioner, and furnace, they’ll go to waste with a subpar installation.

 The takeaway?
 Don’t purchase the very best HVAC equipment and have it installed on the cheap.
 The installer is as critical as the equipment you buy.

-Improper installation could increase household energy consumption by as much as 30%.
-This is reason enough to call experienced HVAC services in Los Angeles like West Coast Chief!
+Improper installation can increase household energy consumption by as much as 30%.
+This is reason enough to call an experienced HVAC service like West Coast Chief!

-Here are some of the most common HVAC installation mistakes:
+Here are 10 of the most common HVAC installation mistakes:

 1. An Oversized HVAC System

 - The HVAC service provider might install a system too powerful for your house.

 - Perhaps they rushed the job and took incorrect measurements.